Peoples' Democratic Party (Turkey): Ideology

 Kurdish peoples living in Turkey have long been a persecuted minority, or forcibly assimilated.
 This has led them to support leftist and parties which defended Kurdish cultural rights.
 This began with the People's Labor Party (HEP) and continued with the Freedom and Equality Party (ÖZEP) in June 1992, the Freedom and Democracy Party (ÖZDEP) in October 1992, the Democracy Party (DEP) in 1993, the People's Democracy Party (HADEP) in 1994, the Democratic People's Party (DEHAP) in 1997, the Democratic Society Party (DTP) in 2005, the Peace and Democracy Party (BDP) in 2008 and finally the Democratic Regions Party (DBP) in 2014.
 Most of these parties were closed down for allegedly violating the constitution.
+While HDP was facing a closure case, it transferred its political activities to the Peoples' Equality and Democracy Party (DEM).
 While the HDP is also affiliated with the Peace and Democracy Party and the Democratic Regions Party, it aims to establish a new perspective that overcomes the traditional Turkish versus Kurdish divide.
 The HDP instead aims to collectively represent people of all ethnic or religious backgrounds and to safeguard their civil liberties by bringing about direct democracy and an end to capitalist exploitation.
 The party has long advocated the establishment of local 'people's parliaments' to increase democratic representation and decentralisation of power.
 Much of the party's attempts to unite citizens throughout Turkey is through the opposition to the governing conservative Justice and Development Party (AKP), which the HDP has accused of being authoritarian, exploitative and discriminatory against religious minorities.
 The HDP's foreign policy also involves opening the border to Armenia which has been closed since 1993 due to Turkey support of Azerbaijan during the first Nagorno-Karabakh War.
-The HDP is the only major political party in Turkey that does not support Armenian genocide denial and urges Turkey to set up a truth commission and take responsibility regarding their role in World War I. The parties women branch criticized that the decision to withdraw from the Istanbul Convention which protects the rights of women, was taken by a single man.
+The HDP is the only major political party in Turkey that does not support Armenian genocide denial and urges Turkey to set up a truth commission and take responsibility regarding their role in World War I. Although the HDP has been part of anti-NATO protests before, the party has abstained from participating in parliamentary votes on NATO enlargement, such as the votes regarding Sweden and Finland in the Grand National Assembly.
+At the same time, some HDP MPs have previously been members of the Turkish Group of the NATO Parliamentary Assembly.

+The party's women branch criticized that the decision to withdraw from the Istanbul Convention which protects the rights of women, was taken by a single man.